radical-edo/js-style-guide/README.md

      var dragonball = 'z';
     ```

-    If there are too many declartions in a function, chances are the functions has too many resposiblities
+    If there are too many declartions in a function, chances are the functions is to big and has too many resposiblities

   - Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.